JuliaDiff/BlueStyle/julia/style-guide.md

 Try to document a function and not individual methods where possible as typically all methods will have similar docstrings.
 If you are adding a method to a function which was defined in `Base` or another package only add a docstring if the behaviour of your function deviates from the existing docstring.

 Docstrings are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and should be concise.
-Docstring lines should be wrapped at 92-characters.
+Docstring lines should be wrapped at 92 characters.

 ```julia
 """